oprobst/compressor-monitor/readme.md

 ## Hardware

 The System is powered by the 24V DC of the Logo!8.
 Therefore an additional Step-Down Converter (DC/DC) 24->5V is required.
-It powers the Arduino Uno (or compatible).
-On top of the Arduino, an Ethernet Shield is located.
+Alternatively, the Ardunio can be powered by its own DC plugin or USB.

 These are the components currently in use:
 * [UNO R3 ATmega328P Board ATmega16U2 mit USB Kabel Arduino Uno R3 kompatibel](https://eckstein-shop.de/UNOR3ATmega328PBoardATmega16U2mitUSBKabelArduinoUnoR3kompatibel)